 The Veterinary ICU Book, Wingfield, Raffe, Teton NewMedia, 2002, Chapter 6, Emergency Vascular Access and Intravenous Catheterization

 For More Information on VIN's Upcoming CE Courses, check out https://www.vin.com/CE/Catalog.htm

-"This program was submitted (but not yet approved) by AAVSB's RACE program for continuing education.
+"This program was reviewed and approved by AAVSB's RACE program for continuing education.
 Please contact the AAVSB's RACE program at firstname.lastname@example.org should you have any comments/suggestions regarding this program's validity or relevance to the veterinary profession."